Corporate Social Responsibility and sustainability

 Topsoe has reduced lost time accidents by 39% from 18 in 2015 to 11 in 2016.
 To ensure that we learn from our accidents, the root cause of lost time accidents is always shared on our global intranet.

-Topsoe’s largest production facility is in Denmark, while our other production sites are located in the US, China and Brazil.
+Topsoe’s largest production facility is in Denmark, while our other production site is located in the US.
 Ensuring compliance with all relevant environmental regulations is a key element at all locations.
 A central part of environmental compliance is assessing and mitigating environmental risks and hazards, and therefore we carry out local risk assessments regularly.

 Our catalysts enable our customers to improve their environmental footprint substantially, yet production of catalysts is an energy-demanding process.
 For this reason, we continually evaluate options that could lower our energy consumption.